wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

  },
 ```

-Now we are able to use Auth0 to authenticate with WunderGraph.
-Let's finsh up the tutorial and add it to our Twitter-clone.
+"We can now utilize Auth0 for authentication in WunderGraph.
+Let's complete the tutorial and integrate it into our Twitter-Clone.

-## I think we can improve this section

 ## Implementing Authentication into our Twitter Clone

-Let's great a React component for authentication.

-Within your `.src` directory, create a new file called **auth0_components**.
+Within your .**src** directory, create a new folder called **auth0_components**.

 Create six new files inside the **auth0_components** folder: